-17.34 A prosecution can be oppressive if it occurs after the accused has been led to reasonably believe that the matter will be taken no further.
+17.35 A prosecution can be oppressive if it occurs after the accused has been led to reasonably believe that the matter will be taken no further.
 Statutory rules against double jeopardy provide the law's primary protection for reasonable expectations of finality in criminal proceedings.
 These rules, however, focus on the technical relationships between verdicts in different proceedings.
-For cases that fall outside the scope of strict double jeopardy, the remedy may be a stay of proceedings on grounds of abuse of process.
-See Chapter 19.
-This was another ground for the stay in Walton v Gardiner, above at 17.33.
-The case involved proceedings in a medical disciplinary tribunal many years after the failure of other disciplinary proceedings involving separate complaints but stemming from the same program of treatment.
+For cases that fall outside the scope of strict double jeopardy, the remedy may be a stay of proceedings on grounds of abuse of process: see 19.11.

+17.36 Walton v Gardiner involved proceedings in a medical disciplinary tribunal many years after the failure of other disciplinary proceedings involving separate complaints but stemming from the same program of treatment.
 Criminal proceedings for manslaughter against another doctor involved in the program were stayed in Gill v Director of Public Prosecutions (1992) 64 A Crim R 82 (NSWSC).
 Various reasons were given for the stay in Gill, including the difficulty of getting a fair trial after the passage of such a length of time.
 It was also said, at A Crim R 98, that reviving the matter years after the earlier proceedings amounted to 'persecution':